-A Defined Personal Brand, Professional Skills Helps You Land Important Roles
+A Defined Personal Brand and Professional Skills Help You Land Leadership Roles

 I recently accepted invitations to join the Board of Directors for two organizations I care about – theWashington Automotive Press Association (WAPA) and Women in Government Relations (WGR).
 These groups didn’t simply pick my name out of a hat.